cysouw/diathesis/text/c02_structure.md

 ~~disjunct diatheses~~ consist of a combination of multiple role-remappings that are not linked to each other.
 Just as with the multi-chained diatheses from the previous section, disjunct diatheses regularly occur as the result of stacking of diatheses.
 In contrast, they are very rare in individual diatheses.

 When multiple diatheses are stacked, i.e. when they are applied sequentially on top of each other, they are sometimes structurally independent (and thus unordered).
 For example, the verb *waschen* 'to wash' [@next a] can be used in a object-exchange diathesis [@next b] in which the role of washee *Hemd* 'shirt' is turned from an accusative into a location ~~[OBJ › PBJ]~~ and a new accusative object is introduced for the role of the object to be removed *Fleck* 'stain' ~~[Ø › OBJ]~~, see [@sec:prepositions-partitive-free].
-Independent of this chained diathesis, the possessor of the object *Nachbar* 'neighbour' can be raised to genitive [@next c], i.e. a possesor applicative ~~[ADJ › OBJ]~~, see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative].
+Independent of this chained diathesis, the possessor of the object *Nachbar* 'neighbour' can be raised to genitive [@next c], i.e. a possessor applicative ~~[ADJ › OBJ]~~, see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative].

 ::: ex
 ~~[Ø › OBJ › PBJ + ADJ › OBJ]~~